Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops

 In our first example, we consider a configuration where the single wall-bound drop is the energy minimizer.
 This is shown in Figure~\ref{fig:2dWallAndCentralDrops}, where the centrally located drop is also displayed.
 Then in Figure~\ref{fig:2dTwoSplitDrops} split drops are shown, with the evenly split drop appearing on the left, and an asymmetric split drop configuration on the right.
 These asymmetrically split drops have never been observed to be energy minimizers, as one of the other three configurations shown has always produced a lower value of the potential energy.
 Figure~\ref{fig:2dSplitDropEnergyWallWins} shows the energy profile as the volume is shifted from the right side of the tube to the left side of the tube.
 It should be emphasized that this is an example of symmetry breaking in that the asymmetric floating drop configuration shown here is observed to be the energy minimizer.

 In our second example, we consider a configuration where the evenly split wall-bound drop is the energy minimizer.
-This is shown in Figure~\ref{fig:2dWallAndCentralDropsSplitWins}, where the centrally located drop is also displayed.
+Figure~\ref{fig:2dWallAndCentralDropsSplitWins} shows a wall bound drop and a centrally located drop.
 Then in Figure~\ref{fig:2dTwoSplitDropsSplitWins} split drops are shown, with the evenly split drop appearing on the left, and an asymmetric split drop configuration on the right.
-Figure~\ref{fig:2dSplitDropEnergySplitWins} shows the energy profile as the volume is shifted from the right side of the tube to the left side of the tube.
+Figure~\ref{fig:2dSplitDropEnergySplitWins} shows the energy profile as the area is shifted from the right side of the tube to the left side of the tube.